Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 Following the different authentication modes presented in {{TLSPeerAuth}}, the identification of clients can be done by different means:

-In TLS-PSK operation, a client is uniquely identified by its TLS identifier.
+In TLS-PSK operation, a client is uniquely identified by its PSK Identity.

 When using certificate fingerprints, a client is uniquely identified by the fingerprint of the presented client certificate.